 A 1996 phase II trial evaluated radiation therapy alone versus the addition of radiation therapy to chemotherapy with doxorubicin and cyclophosphamide.
 Radiation therapy was applied first, followed by chemotherapy one month later in patients who were otherwise in good health.
 Median survival for those who only received radiation was six months, versus 13 months for those who received radiation and chemotherapy.

 Over the years, research on the effects of various combinations of multimodal therapies to treat pleural mesothelioma has shown promising results, including four-modal therapy treatment plans that combine chemotherapy, surgery, radiation and immunotherapy.
-Research shows that immunotherapy, a treatment option that utilizes the body’s own immune system to help fight cancer, can be used as neoadjuvant or adjuvant treatment successfully.
+Research shows that immunotherapy, a treatment option that utilizes the body’s own immune system to help fight cancer, can be used successfully before or after surgery.

 In one study, immunotherapy with interleukin-2, a protein that regulates the activities of white blood cells that are responsible for immunity, was administered to the lung lining before surgery to trigger an immune system response.
 Treatment was followed by pleurectomy/decortication, post-operative intrapleural chemotherapy, systemic chemotherapy, radiation therapy, and a long-term regimen of interleukin-2.
 The median survival rate was 26 months.